PacktPublishing/Linux-Kernel-Programming-Part-2/README.md

 should read

-   `/* The 'magic' number for our driver; see Documentation/userspace-api/ioctl/ioctl- number.rst ...`
+   `/* The 'magic' number for our driver; see Documentation/userspace-api/ioctl/ioctl-number.rst ...`